novacole/novascript_lang/README.md

 This will be the home for the NovaScript language project.
 NovaScript will be general purpose scripting language.
 Currently only the lexer is implemented.
 Next will be the parser.
+NovaScript is written in C#, using .Net Core